Sovereign-Labs/sov-snap-generator/README.md

 sov-mock-da = { git = "https://github.com/Sovereign-Labs/sovereign-sdk.git", rev = "df169be" }
 ```

-Then, we fetch a default `constants.json`, required for module compilation:
+Then, fetch the default `constants.json` required for module compilation.

 ```bash
 wget https://raw.githubusercontent.com/Sovereign-Labs/sovereign-sdk/d42e289f26b9824b5ed54dbfbda94007dee305b2/constants.json
 ```

-Finally, we update the `src/lib.rs` with the following:
+Finally, update the `src/lib.rs` with the following:

 ```rust
 /// The `Context` will be used to define the asymmetric key pair.